adwaits94/datepicker/README.md

 # Date Idea Picker

 This project helps you manage, track, and analyze date ideas with customizable attributes.
-It features a Kivy-based graphical interface for desktop and Android (via Buildozer).
+It features a Kivy-based graphical interface for desktop.

 ---